RndMnkIII/openfpga-pcengine-cd_Analogizer/README.md

     [@Monkeymad2](https://github.com/neil-morrison44/pocket-sync)
     [RetroDriven](https://github.com/RetroDriven/Pocket_Updater) have worked on
     setting up the JSON's for the CUE/BIN files for you.
-So please send them the love needed for this.
+So please send them the love needed for this. - No longer needed

 -   The only missing part in this core is the SuperGrafx chip and the M128 memory due to chip size.
-Will work later on this next for this core to complete it.

 -   CD Debugging has the track, Minute and Second timers as well as a delay counter when a delay happens from the APF framework.
 This will most likely show that the APF or the SDcard is having an issue getting the data and then sending it.

--   you will need to check that the Cue files are being generated correctly for timing and popping sounds. the Audio Delay can also help on this.

--   Repeating of some tracks might need to be looked at more as this could be a end of file issue with the APF.
-Have added a error menu that stays on for 2 seconds if this happens. - Most of this has been resolved Some games do allow some over run of audio to the next track
+-   There is a OSD for errors that happen, It will adivse if it is having a issue loading files and advise which file it is too.

+-   There is a problem with reading a file and will show the eror code from the APF

+-   If it trys to load a image that has a weird setup (Game hacks) and crashes it will advise the user there was a problem with the MPU.

 Installation and Usage
 ----------------------